virg736/virg736/README.md

 ## Avertissement légal

-Tous les projets à but éducatif uniquement.Toute utilisation non autorisée est interdite et relève de la seule responsabilité de l'utilisateur. © Virginie Lechene
+Tous les projets présentés ici à but éducatif uniquement.Toute utilisation non autorisée est interdite et relève de la seule responsabilité de l'utilisateur. © Virginie Lechene

 All projets presented here are for educational purposes only.
 Unauthorized use is strictly prohibited and is the sole responsibility of the user. © Virginie Lechene